gabrielelana/vim-markdown/spec/features/inline_links.md

 # This is [link](http://github.com) in a title

-The following is not a link because it's escaped \[link](http://example.com) but the URL must be auto linked anyway
+The following is not a link because it's escaped \[link](http://example.com) but the URL must be auto linked anyway, the rounded parenthesis must not be highlighted

-Link with non-escaped parenthesis in URL are not supported [link](/url(test) "Title")

-The following is a bug I found, I'll tell you that because this one is particularly odd, it's not a test a test case I came up with
-* content between rounded parenthesis in an list item (like this) should not be considered links

 [This] should not be highlighted

+TODO: Link with non-escaped parenthesis in URL [link](/url(test) "Title")